conestack/cone.app/README.rst

 1.0.dev0 (unreleased)
 ---------------------

+- Improve forbidden view, renders unauthorized tile in case user is authenticated, otherwise redirect to login form.
+  [rnix, 2014-07-26]

+- All Authoring forms are no longer derived from ``ProtectedContentTile``.
+  [rnix, 2014-07-26]

 - ``OverlayForm`` now renders by default to ``#ajax-overlay`` instead of ``#ajax-form``.
 Latter is supposed to be used if overlay form should be rendered above an already opened overlay.